-With two simple questions, the agency is able to point the visitor to three packages with an approximate timeline, price tag, and brief description to help them gauge if this is a realistic option for them.
+With two simple questions — What is your current priority?
+What was your gross revenue last year? — the agency is able to point the visitor to three packages with an approximate timeline, price tag, and brief description to help them gauge if this is a realistic option for them.

 Like comparisons, these can be about you, your competitors, the products you sell, or the alternatives to the products you sell.

-This builds trust by showing that the agency recognizes that they may not be the best match for everyone and by actually providing alternatives should you find yourself in the position of needing to hire an inbound marketing agency.
+This builds trust by showing that the agency recognizes that they may not be the best match for everyone and by actually providing alternatives should a reader find themselves in the position of needing to hire an inbound marketing agency.

 One of the biggest signs of integrity is practicing what you preach, and no one should understand that more than an inbound marketing agency.

-Inbound marketing methodology, especially when paired with a sound strategic framework like They Ask, You Answer, is a powerful tool for driving traffic, generating leads, and filling your sales pipeline.
-But when your service is based on accomplishing this for others, you need to make sure you’ve mastered it for yourself first.
+The inbound marketing methodology is a powerful tool for driving traffic, generating leads, and filling your sales pipeline, but when your service is based on accomplishing this for others, you need to make sure you’ve mastered it for yourself first.

 This is true whether you’re actively executing an inbound strategy for your clients or teaching them to do this on their own as a coach.